roshhni97/caglarturali.github.io/README.md

 ### Live Preview

-You can live preview your publicly available resume data by pointing the `resume` parameter to it.
+You can also live preview your publicly accessible resume data by pointing the `resume` parameter to it.
 Example usage:

 https://turali.js.org/?resume=https://raw.githubusercontent.com/thomasdavis/resume/refs/heads/master/resume.json